 Read more about the CUI categories here.

-The Federal Information Security Management Act (FISMA) is a United States federal law that defines a comprehensive framework to protect government information, operations and assets against natural and manmade threats including cyber attacks, data breaches and data leaks.
+The Federal Information Security Management Act (FISMA) is a United States federal law that establishes a comprehensive framework to protect government information, operations, and assets against natural and man-made threats, including cyber attacks, data breaches, and data leaks.

 FISMA requires federal government agencies, state agencies with federal programs and private-sector firms that support, sell to or receive services from the government to develop, document and implement risk-based information security policies and procedures based on the NIST 800 series.